kaishin/ImageScout/README.md

 - Error code **101**: Image is corrupt or malformatted.
 - Error code **102**: Not an image or unsopported image format URL.

+It's important to maintain reference to the `ImageScout` instance until the callback completes.
+If reference is lost, your completion handler will never be executed.

 #### Compatibility

 - iOS 7.0 and above (Frameworks only work with iOS 8.0)